 Your child may be experiencing a lot of shame, depression, isolation, and withdrawal.
 It is more important than ever to help them build their confidence and find a sense of identity, belonging, and worth.
 A child who knows that they are valued, loved, and safe is less likely to be revictimized, more likely to speak up if something is troubling them, and more likely to make positive progress toward healing from their trauma.

-Most parents we know would love to magically fill their children with confidence, especially if an external force has damaged their sense of self-worth.
+Most parents we know would love to magically fill their children with confidence, especially if sexual abuse has impacted their sense of self-worth.
 While we don’t have any magic confidence serum to offer, we do have some great resources to help you recover and nurture your child’s self-confidence.